Wolandgrin/inbhome/README.md

 inBank automation assessment ReadMe.
 This automation scenario implements few automated tests checking http://pn.com.ua webpage.
-Automation is written on Java with help of Cucumber and Selenide.
+Automation is very basic and written on Java with help of Cucumber, Maven and Selenide.

 How to launch